ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 --------------------------------------

 You’ve just scratched the surface of lambda calculus, but you have just witnessed its immense expressive power, considering how minimal the system is defined.
-In our next article, we’ll demystify even more lambda calculus magic.
-Stay tuned!

 <a name="references"></a> References